Explore the etymology and symbolism of the constellations

 Mythology tells us that amber originated from the tears shed by the Heliades that flowed into the river Eridanus.
 Eridanus or Eridanos, was a name given by geologists to a river which flowed where the Baltic Sea is now.
 In the Pleistocene era, the current Baltic Sea was the river basin of a river, currently named Eridanos.
 The tertiary forests of the Baltic produces the best amber in the world and the Baltic sea area contains 90% of the world's amber - Heliades tears.

-The spouting exhale of a whale, creates a steaming misting fountain of air and water, through which the observers, depending on the position they are in reference to the sun, can see the colors of the rainbow in the mist above the head of the whale, giving them a halo, a sort of holy, mystical image (baleen whales are of the genus Balaena mysticetus).
-This constellation with Roman authors were titled Pristis, Pristix, and Pistrix, these words are related to the word 'prism'.
+The spouting exhale of a whale creates a steaming misting fountain of air and water through which the observers, depending on their position in reference to the sun, can see the colors of the rainbow in the mist above the head of the whale, giving them a halo [from the above Indo-European root *sal ], a sort of holy, mystical image.
+This constellation with Roman authors were titled Pristis, Pristix, and Pistrix, these words are related to the word ‘prism’.
 A prism has the same effect as a water-drop in the air where rays of light are decomposed into colored rays of rainbow.
-[Cetus is not the rainbow itself, Electra is mother of Iris, the rainbow].
+[Cetus is not the rainbow itself; Electra (see above) is mother of Iris, the rainbow].

 © Anne Wright 2008.